Is Your Potentially Toxic High-Performer Sabotaging Your Culture?

 6. Consider Making the Tough Choice

-What advice do you have for managing an obnoxious high-performer?
+What advice do you have for managing a potentially toxic, high-performer?